rook/rook/design/ceph-csi-driver.md

 ## Integration Plan

+The aim is to support CSI 1.0 in Rook as a beta with Rook release 1.0.
+In Rook 1.1 CSI support will be considered stable.

 ### How can Rook improve CSI drivers reliability?

 Rook can ensure resources used by CSI drivers and their associated Storage Classes are created, protected, and updated.
 Specifically, when a CSI based Storage Class is created, the referenced Pools and Filesystems should exist by the time a PVC uses this Storage Class.
 Otherwise Rook should resolve missing resources to avoid PVC creation failure.
 Rook should prevent Pools or Filesystems that are still being used by PVCs from accidental removal.
 Similarly, when the resources, especially mon addresses, are updated, Rook should try to update the Storage Class as well.